PhilAtk/pump-details/README.md

 Scores will be saved in localStorage for the website, so you won't have to scrape old scores again on repeat visits.

 ## TODO
+- Add a check for if user is logged in or not (and throw appropriate messages if not)
 - Screenshot for this page
 - Make score fetching async (it currently freezes the page while fetching)
 - Display more ranks required to earn a title than just A and SSS+